-We investigate how individuals search for ego-relevant information and then update their beliefs.
-In our lab experiment, subjects can select the information structure that gives them feedback regarding their rank in the IQ distribution (ego-relevant treatment) or regarding a random number (control treatment).
+We investigate how individuals search for ego-relevant information and then use this information to update their beliefs.
+In our lab experiment, subjects can select the information structure that gives them feedback regarding their rank in the IQ distribution (ego-relevant treatment) or regarding a random number (control).
 We find that individuals in the ego-relevant treatment select information structures, in which negative feedback is less salient.
 When receiving such negative feedback with lower salience they update their beliefs less, but only when feedback is ego-relevant.
-Hence, subjects select information structures that allow them to misinterpret negative feedback in a self-serving way.
-Moreover, individuals in the ego-relevant feedback choose less informative feedback.
+Hence, subjects select information structures that allow them to misinterpret negative feedback in an ego-preserving way.
+Moreover, individuals in the ego-relevant treatment choose less informative feedback.

-JEL-codes: D83, D91, C91

-Keywords: motivated beliefs, updating, information acquisition
+JEL-codes: D83, D91, C91 Keywords: motivated beliefs, updating, information acquisition